 How often does a person need a background check for Safe Environment?

-A background check is valid for five years, at which time the individual would need to renew the background check in order to be compliant with Safe Environment requirements.
-If a person were to move away from the diocese and later return (even within the five years), a new background check would need to be completed.
+- A background check, training, and acknowledgment of relevant diocesan policies is valid for five years, at which time the individual would need to renew in order to remain compliant with Safe Environment requirements.

 Are background screenings handled the same way for everyone?